Khushitiwari26/Stone-Paper-Scissors/README.md

-# 🪨📄✂️ Rock-Paper-Scissors (Sps.java)
+# ✂️ Rock-Paper-Scissors (Stone-Paper-Scissors.java)

-This is a simple **Rock-Paper-Scissors** game implemented in Java.
+- This is a simple **Rock-Paper-Scissors** game implemented in Java.
-The user plays against the computer, and the winner is decided based on the classic rules of the game.
+- The user plays against the computer, and the winner is decided based on the classic rules of the game.

 ---